sharingapples/r-form/README.md

 	)

 **NOTE :**
-	Input Component used inside the form must have
+	Input Component used inside the form must have <br>
-		 - name : the data are managed as an object so to set and get the data a name is required **Optional :**
+		 - name : the data are managed as an object so to set and get the data a name is required <br>
+		 **Optional :** <br>
-		 - validators: user can pass a validator function or array of validator function for particular field , such as if the value is required or not or if it has to be numeric and so on.
+		 - validators: user can pass a validator function or array of validator function for particular field , such as if the value is required or not or if it has to be numeric and so on. <br>
-		 - onChange: user can pass an onChange event.
+		 - onChange: user can pass an onChange event. <br>
-		 - onError: call to a function that is called if validation is failed.
+		 - onError: call to a function that is called if validation is failed. <br>